google/tachometer/README.md

 ❌    = unresolved horizon
 ```

-In the example, by `n=50` we are not sure whether A is faster or slower than B
+In this example, by `n=50` we are not sure whether A is faster or slower than B
 by more than 10%.
 By `n=100` we have ruled out that B is _faster_ than A by more
 than 10%, but we're still not sure if it's _slower_ by more than 10%.
 By `n=200`
 we have also ruled out that B is slower than A by more than 10%, so we stop